Are you a procrastinator? Hiding from those tasks won’t make them go away!

-Whether our goal is something we really want, or there are tasks we need to do that we don’t enjoy, procrastination is a habit that holds us back and gets in the way.
+Setting clear goals is a great way to get things done.
+But, whether our goal is something we really want, or it’s something that we have to do, procrastination is a habit that holds us back and gets in the way.
+To achieve your goals, you need to beat procrastination.
 So how do you know if you’re procrastinating?

 Here are some of the signs: